ConduitNetwork/docs/integration_guides/Clouds/cloudbase-init.rst

     C:\Windows\System32\sysprep\sysprep.exe /generalize /oobe /unattend:Unattend.xml

 #.
 Sysprep will run and Windows will be powered down.
-The VM can now be converted to an Image/Blueprint and synced or uploaded to Morpheus and used for Provisioning.
+The VM can now be converted to an Image/Blueprint and synced or uploaded to Conduit and used for Provisioning.

 ..
 IMPORTANT:: Upon upload or sync of the Virtual Image, ensure ``cloudbase enable`` is checked in the Virtual Image config, and the existing or unattend.xml credentials when using sysprep are populated.